Stefanistkuhl/obsidianschule/3.Klasse/insy/ERD-Entity Relationship Diagramm.md

 		- It need to be never changing
 		- A primary key needs to be never null
 - Foreign Key
-	- The same as a primery key, it's just located in a foregein place.
+	- The same as a primary key, it's just located in a foregein place.
 	- Unlike a primary key, a foreign key does not have to be unique.
 It can be repeated inside a table.
 	- It's possible to have multiple foreign keys in one entity.
 - Composite Primary Key